-Pros of Re-roofing
+Pros of Re-Roofing

 With a re-roofing project, the process involves installing new shingles over existing shingles.

-- Re-roofing requires less labor.
+- This project is typically less expensive and requires less labor.

 - A re-roof generates less mess resulting in a lower cost for cleanup and removal of material.

-Cons of Re-roofing
+Cons of Re-Roofing